GenomicsStandardsConsortium/GSC24-Tucson/pages/sponsors.md

 9. Full-page symposium program advertisement.
 10. Sponsor representative to join GSC board for GSC24 board dinner.

+## Custom Sponsorships
-** Custom Sponsorships are available such as add-ons, partial upgrades, and event sponsorships.
-Please let us know your needs.
-We are happy to accommodate! **
+Custom sponsorships are available, such as add-ons, partial upgrades, and event sponsorships.
+Please let us know your needs by contacting the <a href="mailto:gsc24-tuscon-organisers@googlegroups.com?subject=GSC24 Tucson sponsorship">GSC24 organising committee</a> We are happy to accommodate!